Quitclaim deed vs. warranty deed: What’s the difference?

 Warranty deed vs. quitclaim deed

-When it comes to quitclaim versus warranty deeds, the type of deed you should use depends on the type of transaction and your desired level of protection.
+The type of deed you should use depends on the type of transaction and your desired level of protection.
 Generally, a quitclaim deed is ideal for situations involving only transfer of ownership between parties that explicitly trust one another and have no doubts about the title of the property.
 For real estate deals involving financial transactions and mortgages, always use a warranty deed because of the protection it offers.